 You can make a frittata using chicken, beef, or pork sausage.

 Recent research suggests that eating red meat does not affect type 2 diabetes risk factors such as insulin sensitivity and fasting glucose.
-However, the American Diabetes Association recommends limiting red meat because it contains more sodium and saturated fat than other meats. (
+However, the American Diabetes Association recommends limiting red meat because it contains more saturated fat than other meats. (

 This sausage frittata recipe uses chicken sausage and an egg substitute.
 It provides the following per serving: